 Amazing, the result is so close to the naked connection speed that in practice I can’t tell the difference.
-Next is the US server.
+In fact, the VPN renders the connection faster!
+Next is the US streaming server.

 A lot more ping, but for most applications, it’s still fine.
-The speed scores are fantastic and once against maxes out the line.
+The speed scores are fantastic.
 Great result!

 Security & Privacy